VehpuS/VehpuS/README.md

 <img src="https://github.com/VehpuS/VehpuS/raw/master/mii%20me%202.jpg" width=100/>

 - 😄 Pronouns: he/him
-- 🔭 I'm a mostly self-taught full stack SW engineer.
-I currently work as a full stack developer in Albo Climate - a startup using Satelite imagery analysis using AI to monitor and measure the impact of climate project.
-I develop in Python (Rasterio, backend code, starting to work on the AI as well) and Javascript (React).
+- 🔭 I'm a mostly self-taught SW engineer.
+I currently work as a full stack + GIS + AI developer in Albo Climate - a startup using Satelite imagery analysis using AI to monitor and measure the impact of climate project.
+I develop in Python (Rasterio, Google Earth Engine, Pytorch Lightning) and Javascript (React, Google Earth Engine).
 - 📜 I worked previously as a CTO / full stack developer on a startup I co-founded in JS / Typescript / React / React Native, and before that as an Operation System developer @ Mellanox R&D (now NVIDIA Mellanox) working in C (embedded custom OS) and Python (verification tests).
 - 🌱 Programming languages enthusiast - I've dabbled to various extents in many modern and some older programming languages, and am always willing to learn more.
 Currently learning Haxe for fun.
 - 💬 I'm an independent researcher of human computation, crowdsourcing, RL, thoughout my academic, professional and independant experience.